 All Recipes was one of the most photogenic pies with a crust that held its crimp through baking and didn’t crack at all.
 This recipe pretty much pegged what I think of as classic pumpkin pie texture.

 Heavy on the yolks and condensed milk, the filling is mild–almost too much so for most tasters.
 Most tasters thought the crust didn’t really taste like anything, although most loved the flakiness of the crust.
 One taster called this a “solid traditional pie,” and I generally agree.
-It’s not the most exciting, but it’s pretty and easy to make (no blind baking!).
+It’s not the most exciting or best pumpkin pie recipe, but it’s pretty and easy to make (no blind baking!).

 Make this if: You want a solid, mild, easy-to-make traditional pie with a beautiful crust.